Torcuato di Tella University: Move to the Figueroa Alcorta campus

 In March 2013, Universidad Torcuato di Tella moved to a new building on Avenue Figueroa Alcorta.
 The 13,700 m2 building is a redeveloped waterworks building was constructed between 1937 and 1942.
 It was put up for a tender in 1998 after Obras Sanitarias de la Nación was privatized, for which the university submitted the winning bid.
 The winning design was by a group of architects led by architects Clorindo Testa, Juan Fontana, Juan Barros Tomé and Horacio Rodrigo.

 Works on the building had begun in 2002 and the business school had been working from this campus since 2004 on 1,200m2.

 The university in its entirety runs from this campus since 2013, and it has been extended twice and a green terrace was opened on its roof with views of the Rio de La Plata.
 From 2011 to 2018, the number of students has tripled, putting pressure on the university's infrastructure.
 In order to cater for the continued growth of the university, plans were made to construct a new building, which would be able to house an additional 1,000 students.

 In December 2015, a competition was held to select the design of the building, which was won by Spanish architect Josep Ferrando, who proposed a modern building with an industrial style and allows for a flexible use of its space.
-The nine-floor building, with 11,646m² of surface space and an LEED certification, was inaugurated in March 2019 with Argentine vice-president Gabriela Michetti and the deputy mayor of Buenos Aires, Diego Santilli in attendance.
+The nine-floor building, with 11,646 m2 of surface space and an LEED certification, was inaugurated in March 2019 with Argentine vice-president Gabriela Michetti and the deputy mayor of Buenos Aires, Diego Santilli in attendance.

 In 2022, due to the continued growth of the university, a new international architectural competition was held for the New Parque Building and a new Central Piazza.
 The winning design was by the BRUTHER studio in Paris.
+Construction of the 27,600 m2 building began in December 2023 and is expected to be completed by 2026.

 Notable graduates

-Javier Milei, Marcos Peña, Nicolás Dujovne, Hernán Lacunza, Nicolás Massot, Carlos Melconian, Santiago Cafiero, Hernán Lorenzino, Paula Forteza, and Iván Werning are some of the university's most important graduates.
+Javier Milei, Elena Highton de Nolasco, Marcos Peña, Nicolás Dujovne, Hernán Lacunza, Nicolás Massot, Carlos Melconian, Santiago Cafiero, Hernán Lorenzino, Esteban Matic, Paula Forteza, and Iván Werning are some of the university's most important graduates.

 Ranking

 According to the QS World University Rankings, La Di Tella is among the second best private universities in the country and is ranked first in Buenos Aires.
+The Department of Political Science and International Relations is ranked among the top 150 departments in the world in this discipline.